 - Peptide Sequences (Table 3): This is the number of distinct peptides in the filtered result.
 Peptides with the same primary sequence but different PTMs are counted separately.
-However, if several peptides differentiated only by leucine(L) and isoleucine(I), they are counted as one.
+However, if several peptides are differentiated only by leucine(L) and isoleucine(I), they are counted as one.
 Since the same peptide may be identified from multiple spectra due to data redundancy and differing charge states, this number is usually smaller than the number of Peptide-Spectrum Matches. - Protein Groups (Table 3): PEAKS groups proteins identified by a common set of peptides.
-This number shows the number of protein groups in the filtered result.

-- Proteins (#Unique Peptides) (Table 3): This entry counts the number of proteins identified with unique peptides.
-A unique peptide is a peptide with its -10lgP score above the peptide filtering threshold that can be mapped to only one protein group. - PTM Profile (Table 4): The table shows modifications identified in the filtered result and the number of PSMs containing each modification.
+This number shows the number of protein groups in the filtered result. - Proteins (#Unique Peptides) (Table 3): This entry counts the number of proteins identified with unique peptides.
+A unique peptide is a peptide with its -10lgP score above the peptide filtering threshold that can be mapped to only one protein group. - PTM Profile (Table 4): The table shows modifications identified in the filtered result, the number of PSMs containing each modification along with -10lgP score, area and the PTM AScore of the best PSM.